 Actively screen all persons who enter the workplace (workers, visitors, contractors, etc.).
 Use a checklist, a web-based tool, or have a designated person ask screening questions.

 Workers who have COVID-19 symptoms should return home (or to the mining camp) immediately or stay home if already there.
-If they develop symptoms at work, they should put on a medical mask, or if unavailable a well constructed and well-fitting non-medical mask and advise their supervisor.
-They should also contact their health care provider and local public health authority and follow their instructions.
+If they develop symptoms at work, they should put on a wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask) and advise their supervisor.
+They may need to also contact their health care provider and local public health authority and follow their instructions.

 Follow local public health authority guidance for testing symptomatic workers who are staying at mining camps.
 If trained staff are available, it may be preferable to test workers at camp.